This page is a work in progress. Please check back for updates as the situation changes. Last revised on May 7, 2020.

-Conditions for global travel continue to change rapidly.
+Conditions for global travel continue to remain unfavorable.
 The US State Department has issued a Global Level 4 Health Advisory.
-This health advisory recommends U.S. Citizens avoid all international travel for the time-being, due to the world-wide impact of COVID-19.
-Traveler safety is our utmost concern, and WAI has canceled all upcoming tours in March, April, and May.
+This health advisory recommends U.S. Citizens avoid all international travel for the time-being, due to the impact of COVID-19.
+Traveler safety is our utmost concern, and WAI has canceled all upcoming tours through August.
 Participants have been contacted to discuss their options.

-All other WAI departures after June 1, 2020, are anticipated to operate as scheduled at this time.
+All WAI departures after September 1, 2020, are anticipated to operate as scheduled at this time.
 WAI will be diligently monitoring and will continue to provide frequent updates.

 How does WAI determine when to cancel trips?